Workshops

 Approximately 30-45 minutes.

-Specific Genres
+Specific Writing Genres

 This presentation discusses how students can learn to write through examining the expectations of the types of writing that surround them, and it gives them a system to think about new writing tasks.